 This observation leads to a notion of atomic activity which corresponds to some set of primitive activities.
 Concurrency is represented by the occurrence of concurrent activities rather than concurrent activity occurrences.
-The conc function that is axiomatized in the core theory $T{atomic}$ allows the aggregation of sets of primitive activities to form concurrent activities.
+The core theory T{atomic} axiomatizes the conc function that specifies the aggregation of sets of primitive activities into concurrent activities.

+Subactivity Occurrences

-3.4.3.
-Subactivity Occurrences.
-Corresponding to the composition relation over activities, subactivity\occurrence is the composition relation over activity occurrences.
-Given an occurrence of a complex activity, subactivity occurrences are occurrences of subactivities of the complex activity.
-Occurrences of atomic activity occurrences are the minimal elements in this composition ordering - they do not have any nontrivial subactivity occurrences.
+The core theory T{actocc} axiomatizes the subactivity_occurrence relation, which is the composition relation over activity occurrences corresponding to the composition relation over activities.
+Occurrences of atomic activities are the minimal elements in this composition ordering - they do not have any nontrivial subactivity occurrences.

 Following the intuition that activity occurrences are occurrents rather than continuants, one can consider the subactivity occurrence to be a temporal part of the complex activity occurrence.
-The axioms of the core theory $T{actocc}$ guarantee that any subactivity occurrence is "during" an occurrence of the complex activity.
+The axioms of T{actocc} guarantee that any subactivity occurrence is "during" an occurrence of the complex activity.

-3.5.
-State and Change.
+3.5 State and Change

 Many applications of process ontologies are used to represent dynamic behaviour in the world so that software systems may make predictions about the future and explanations about the past.
 In particular, these predictions and explanations are often concerned with the state of the world and how that state changes.
-The PSL core theory $T{disc{state}}$ is intended to capture the basic intuitions about state and its relationship to activities.
+The PSL core theory T{disc_state} is intended to capture the basic intuitions about state and its relationship to activities.

 Properties in the domain that can change are called fluents.
 Similar to the representation of activities, fluents can also be denoted by terms within the language.
-For example, $in\stock(Gadget1, Cambridge)$ denotes the fluent that represents the property that the object Gadget1 is available in stock at the Cambridge warehouse.
+For example, $in_stock(Gadget1, Cambridge)$ denotes the fluent that represents the property that the object Gadget1 is available in stock at the Cambridge warehouse.

 Intuitively, a change in state is captured by the set of fluents that are either achieved or falsified by an activity occurrence.
-The prior(f, o) relation specifies that a fluent f is intuitively true prior to an activity occurrence o and the holds(f, o)relation specifies that a fluent f is intuitively true after an activity occurrence o.
+The prior(f, o) relation specifies that a fluent f is intuitively true prior to an activity occurrence o and the holds(f, o) relation specifies that a fluent f is intuitively true after an activity occurrence o.
 For example, before a delivery, Gadget1 is not in the Cambridge warehouse, but after delivery occurs, it is in stock: